harpalnitk/svelte-kit-basic/VS CODE SHORTCUTS.md

+### COMMAND PALLETEE
-### Ctrl + p : opens command palette
+## Ctrl + p : opens command palette
- 1. search files in command pallete
-2. type > in command pallete to run any command
+ 1. IN command pallete search for any file and click enter to open that file
-3. Type @ in command pallete to list all symbols f functions in the file   Note: Ctrl+Shift+.  does that in one step
+ 2. Type @ in command pallete to list all symbols f functions in the file   Note: Ctrl+Shift+.  does that in one step
+3. type > in command pallete to run any command

-4. type :23 in command pallette to go to line number 23 in the file
+4. type :23 in command pallette to go to line number 23 in the file OR Ctrl + G, will open comman pallete with : sign already typed

-4.1 IN command pallete search for any file and click enter to open that file
+### FILE EXPLORER
+1. Ctrl+B hides/show(toggles) file explorer side window
+2. Ctrl + W close open files one by one starting from right
+3. Collapse all open folders button in top right of file explorer

+### Intellisense
+1. Ctrl + Space: Suggestions
+2. Ctrl+Shift+space: Param hints i.e what parameters
+can be passed into a method
+### Create File
+1. Type filename src/routes/data/index.js and
+vs code will create directories as well

-###
+### MOVEMENT IN FILE
+1. Shift + right arrow or Shift + down arrow will select text in lines
+2. Ctrl + L to highlihgt line by line and then Ctrl + / to comment those lines
-5. Ctrl + D selects the word
+3. Ctrl + D selects the word
-6. Hitting Ctrl + D again will select the next occurence of that word
-OR use alt + Click
+4. Ctrl + D again will select the next occurence of that word OR use alt + Click

-7. in VS code no need to select line before copy or cut run ctrl+c and the line will be automatically copied
+5. Ctrl + C and the line will be automatically copied

+### MOVE LINES
-8. use Alt + Up arrow to move line up
+1. Use Alt + Up arrow to move line up
+2. Alt+Shift+Up Arrow will copy the line and paste it up

 ## COPY LINES
-9. Alt+Shift+Up Arrow will copy the line and paste it up

-10. ctrl + L to highlihgt line by line and then Ctrl + / to comment those lines
+9.

+10.

 11. Ctrl + , to open settings